cablelabs/snaps-boot/doc/source/install/install.md

 sudo ./scripts/PreRequisite.sh
 ```

-If you see failuers or errors.
-Update your software, remove obsolete
+If you see failures or errors, update your software, remove obsolete
 packages and reboot your server.

 ```